 St. Petersburg Visa Free Trip Costs for 72 Hours

 Here, I will outline all of the minimum costs of this trip.

-Transportation to the ferry terminal- You can travel to the ferry terminal by public transport in Helsinki, Stockholm, or Tallinn for just a few euro.
+- Transportation to the ferry terminal- You can travel to the ferry terminal by public transport in Helsinki, Stockholm, or Tallinn for just a few euros.
 It is also possible to walk if you travel light.
 I walked from my hostel in central Helsinki to the ferry terminal.

-Round trip ferry ticket- This varies greatly depending on the season you travel and how far in advance you book your trip.
+- Round trip ferry ticket- This varies greatly depending on the season you travel and how far in advance you book your trip.
 An average price for a round trip ticket with a bed in a B class cabin will cost 160 euro.
-During the off season in winter, you may be able to save a few euro.
+During the off-season in winter, you may be able to save a few euros.
 Tickets during peak season in the summer will likely cost a bit more.

-St. Petersburg shuttle bus- Transportation between St. Petersburg city center and the ferry terminal costs 25 euro.
+- St. Petersburg shuttle bus- Transportation between St. Petersburg city center and the ferry terminal costs 25 euros.
 Unfortunately, this is a requirement as you need to book a ‘tour’ in order to be eligible to visit St. Petersburg visa free.

-Accommodation in St. Petersburg- You can find a bed in a dorm in central St. Petersburg for 4-5 euro per night.
+- Accommodation in St. Petersburg- You can find a bed in a dorm in central St. Petersburg for 4-5 euros per night.
 Hotel and hostel prices increase during the summer and are discounted during the off season.

 Sightseeing Costs in St. Petersburg